 One thing you have to understand is that selfishness doesn’t mean you are not concerned about the well-being of others.
 Quite the opposite.
 Just how a mother will do anything to see her children be happy, that selfish motivation makes her do selfless things.

-However, in the above scenario, the child usually doesn’t put him or her self first in the relationship.
+However, in the above scenario, the child usually doesn’t put themselves first in the relationship.
 The problem here is children are often taught to be selfless and do what they are told.

 The person who doesn’t put himself or herself first will end up getting used and abused in a relationship.
 Even if they are trying to be a good boy or good girl, in the end, they suffer burn out because they never got what they wanted out of life.

-Keep in mind, when children put themselves first and end up disobeying or disappointing a parent or two (e.g. they didn’t go to the prestigious ivy league school they wanted) that situation is only temporary.
-Ultimately, if you put yourself first, you will be success on your own path in life and then your parents can be proud in the end.
+Keep in mind, when children put themselves first and end up disobeying or disappointing a parent or two (e.g. they didn’t go to the prestigious Ivy League school they wanted) that situation is only temporary.
+Ultimately, if you put yourself first, you will be a success on your own path in life and then your parents can be proud in the end.

 Being Selfish isn’t Evil